whacked/cow/tools for remembering code projects.md

 	- I wrote [ob-shstream](https://github.com/whacked/ob-shstream) for working with asynchronous / long-running processes, but all things considered, there are better methods.
 - code block line numbers don't match line error messages
 - commands with massive output or long lines can cripple Emacs
 - remoting requires configuring the remote shell, special header directives in shell blocks, running a separate shell process (`M-x shell` or maybe `vterm`, as separate challenge), and various other things you figure out on a Saturday afternoon when you realize maybe you've really gone too far.
-But wait, it looks pretty close, one more fix!
+But wait, it looks pretty close, just one more fix!

 ## jupyter notebooks

 Circa 2017, IPython notebooks started replacing Emacs for a lot of my executable documentation.
-The bash kernel <https://github.com/takluyver/bash_kernel> addresses most of the problems with command and output management for shell scripts, including those with long-running processes and large output.
-I tried keeping text in Emacs using [ein](https://github.com/millejoh/emacs-ipython-notebook), but in the end, server + browser remains the easiest to remember.
+The [bash kernel](https://github.com/takluyver/bash_kernel) addresses most of the problems with command and output management for shell scripts, including those with long-running processes and large output.
+I using [ein](https://github.com/millejoh/emacs-ipython-notebook) to stay in Emacs + org-mode, but in the end, server + browser remains the easiest to remember.

 IPython and Jupyter are excellent tools that have changed the industry; the great features of notebooks are widely covered elsewhere, so I will focus on limitations, particularly as they relate to a system for remembering how to execute code and programs within a project.

 ### limitations
 -   one language at a time [^multi-kernel-solutions]
 - backwards compatibility issues between IPython notebook and Jupyter lab [^ipython-jupyter-incompatibility]
--  notebooks are stored in JSON, and JSON:
+-  notebooks are stored in JSON, which:
-	- is not human friendly, and is, for all intents and purposes, not grep-friendly
+	- is not human friendly, and is generally not grep-friendly
 	- not a good fit for output log storage
 	- hard to diff readably
 	- as an aside, using Emacs EIN _does_ allow for a human-friendly text file notebook, but the pros from having features in the browser-based notebook outweigh the pros of having a human-friendly file
-- refactoring is a hassle, and it's trivially easy to end up with linearly organized notes but a non-linear execution order; [gather](https://github.com/microsoft/gather) aims to solve this problem, but I have reservations about this approach: it appears to alleviate the burden of code organization for runnability, but the core issue is actually understandability.
+- refactoring is a hassle, and it's trivially easy to end up with linearly organized notes but a non-linear execution order; [gather](https://github.com/microsoft/gather) aims to solve this problem, but I have reservations about this approach: it ameliorates the burden of code organization for runnability, but the core issue is actually understandability.
 -  For local rendering, ipynb files look best in ipython notebook/jupyter lab.
 Sometimes nTeract, sometimes VS code, in that order, but viewing the notebooks just for reference can be a hassle.
 -  CodeMirror is a very good editor, but is not a purebred text manipulator like Emacs nor Vim
--  using `bash_kernel` on to reach a remote machine requires fooling the kernel by hacking `PS1` [^bash-kernel-ssh]
+-  using `bash_kernel` to reach a remote machine requires fooling the kernel by hacking `PS1` [^bash-kernel-ssh]
--  as of this writing, no STDIN support for `bash_kernel`, so processes reading from STDIN will hang on input
+-  as of this writing, no STDIN support for `bash_kernel`, so processes reading from STDIN hang on input
 -  sometimes the process output breaks and restarting the kernel is the only way out
--  shared evaluation session allows the undisciplined (me) user to easily lose track of execution dependencies and evaluation order
 -  no simple way to edit outputs for generalization / obfuscation purposes
 -  only a single evaluation is kept, which makes it difficult to compare time-specific outputs in-notebook [^multi-outputs-plugin]